 Therapeutic Recommendations

-CYP2C9 IM and PM phenotypes affect systemic plasma concentrations of NSAIDs by decreasing metabolic clearance and consequently prolonging plasma elimination half-life. .
+CYP2C9 IM and PM phenotypes affect systemic plasma concentrations of NSAIDs by decreasing metabolic clearance and consequently prolonging plasma elimination half-life.
 Therefore, therapeutic recommendations are broadly organized according to the NSAID plasma elimination half-life in NMs.
 Where more than two studies reported plasma concentration area-under-the-curve (AUC), a meta-analysis was conducted to estimate the average impact of CYP2C9 genotype on drug exposure (Figure 1 and Figures S2 toS4).

 Celecoxib, flurbiprofen, ibuprofen, lornoxicam.
 Table 2 summarizes the therapeutic recommendations for celecoxib, flurbiprofen, ibuprofen, and lornoxicam prescribing based on CYP2C9 phenotype.
 These NSAIDs exhibit a short to moderately long elimination half-life in CYP2C9 NMs (celecoxib: 11-16 hours; flurbiprofen: 2-6 hours; ibuprofen: 2-4 hours; lornoxicam: 3-5 hours) (20-26).
 Based on current evidence (Tables S1 to S4), NMs and IMs with an AS of 1.5 are recommended to initiate therapy with the recommended starting dose.
 Despite having mildly reduced metabolism, IMs with an AS of 1.5 do not exhibit significant increases in drug exposure relative to NMs (Figures S2 to S4).
 While study populations sizes were small, a meta-analysis of five studies showed that the CYP2C9*1/*2 genotype (IM with an AS of 1.5) had no effect on celecoxib exposure (ratio of means 0.98, 95% confidence interval (CI) 0.8 – 1.2 vs. *1/*1) and a meta-analysis of four studies suggested that a potential effect on ibuprofen exposure (ratio of means 1.35, 95% CI 0.9 – 2.0 vs. *1/*1, p=0.09) would be mild if it exists.
 Given the wide therapeutic index of NSAIDs, dose reductions would not be recommended.